Nursing Home Neglect

 Bedsores, also known as decubitus ulcers, and pressure sores can usually be prevented by frequently turning the patient and using a higher quality mattress with overlays.
 Bedsores begin as a red sore on the skin.
 If left untreated, the sore breaks the skin.
 Over time, if proper steps are not taken, the wound increases in size and in-depth.
 Eventually, the wound becomes so deep that it may reach down to the bone and become infected.

 2) Unexplained Injuries

 Falls are another common problem encountered by the elderly in nursing homes.
 In some cases, patients may not be properly secured into wheelchairs and fall or slip out.
 Patients are also left in their beds without rails to protect them.
-When left unattended by the staff, these patients fall, often receiving lacerations, abrasions, bone fractures, disfigurement and even head injuries.
+When left unattended by the staff, these patients fall, often receiving lacerations, abrasions, bone fractures, disfigurement, and even head injuries.

-Malnutrition and dehydration slows down healing and can worsen existing health problems.
+Malnutrition and dehydration slow down healing and can worsen existing health problems.
 Over time, malnutrition and dehydration lead to severe complications and may result in the death of the patient.
 In some cases, patients with special dietary requirements are deprived of the nutrition they need to survive.
 In other cases, patients who have lost the ability to feed themselves are left with food in front of them but no one to help them reach it.

 Investigate and Take Action

 In addition to reporting your concerns to Adult Protective Services, consider having your loved one examined by a trusted doctor who has some history with the individual or your family and will review medical records including medication and dosing.
 Finally, you may want to make immediate arrangements to move the resident, not waiting for APS to complete an investigation.
 Take pictures, and document everything that would help prove your case.